waku-org/specs/standards/core/sync.md

 comparing _fingerprints_ of _ranges_ of message _IDs_.
 _Ranges_ are encoded into payloads, exchanged between the peers and when the range _fingerprints_ are different, splitted into smaller ones.
-This process repeats until _ranges_ include a small number of messages at this point _IDs_ are sent instead of _fingerprints_.
+This process repeats until _ranges_ include a small number of messages at this point _IDs_ are sent for comparison instead of _fingerprints_.

-When received, _IDs_ are individually compared for differences.
+#### Overview

+1. The requestor choose a time range to sync.
+2. The range is encoded into a payload and sent.
+3. The requestee receive the payload and decode it.
+4. The range is processed and more ranges produced.
+5. The new ranges are encoded and sent.
+6. Payloads are repeatedly exchanged and differences between the peers are discovered.
+7. The synchronization is done when no ranges are left to process.

 #### Message Ids
 Message _IDs_ MUST be composed of the timestamp and the hash of the [`14/WAKU2-MESSAGE`](https://rfc.vac.dev/waku/standards/core/14/message).